microsoft/PowerToys/README.md

 # Backlog

 Here's the current set of utilities we're considering.
-Please use issues and +1's to guide the project to suugest new ideas and help us prioritize th list below.
+Please use issues and +1's to guide the project to suggest new ideas and help us prioritize th list below.

 1. Full window manager including specific layouts for docking and undocking laptops
 2. Keyboard shortcut manager